Angela Merkel 'incredibly proud' of BioNTech founders | DW | 17.12.2020

 Although already approved in the United States and the United Kingdom, the BioNTech-Pfizer vaccine has yet to be approved on the European market.

-German Health Minister Jens Spahn, who was also part of the video call with the BioNTech founders, said he expects EU states to start vaccinating as soon as it's approved.
+German Health Minister Jens Spahn, who was also part of the video call with the BioNTech founders, said he expects EU states to start vaccinating the same day the vaccine is approved.

 "In Germany we will start, if the approval comes as planned, on Dec.
 27 The other countries in the EU want to be able to start and want to start from Dec.
 27," he said.